asanchezba/MATLAB/07_Electrical Circuit Analysis/00_Electrical Circuit Analysis.md

 ```

 ### 7.2.3.
 Delta-Wye Conversion
-In some cases, the resistance of a circuit may not be connected in series or parallel.
+In some cases, a circuit's resistance may not be connected in series or parallel.
 That's when delta-wye comes in handy.
-Consider the following circuit in Figure 2, where $$R_{1}$$, $$R_{2}$$, and $$R_{3}$$ are in a delta configuration, and $$R_{4}$$, $$R_{5}$$ and $$R_{3}$$ are in another delta configuration.
+Consider the following circuit in Figure 2, where $ $ R_$$, $ $ R_$$, and $ $ R_$$ are in a delta configuration, and $ $ R_$$, $ $ R_$$, and $ $ R_$$ are in another delta configuration.
 To determine the equivalent resistance, one of the easiest ways is to convert the delta configuration into a wye configuration to simplify the calculation.

 <p align="center"><img width="550" alt="Captura de pantalla 2025-01-24 a las 19 49 29" src="https://github.com/user-attachments/assets/b8b8bee9-ed3a-41a9-8d73-4125cbe77d4e" /></p>
 <p align="center"> <em>Figure 2: A delta connected resistive circuit </em></p>

 Figure 3, illustrates the delta configuration and the wye configuration of resistances.
-In the delta configuration, the resistances are connected in such a way that it looks like the delta symbol (&Delta;).
+In the delta configuration, the resistances are connected so that it looks like the delta symbol (&Delta;).
 Conversely, in the wye configuration, the resistances create an appearance of "_Y_".
 This configuration is termed star configuration as well.

 <p align="center"><img width="914" alt="Captura de pantalla 2025-01-24 a las 19 52 37" src="https://github.com/user-attachments/assets/e666da9f-d684-4ad0-b40f-c6085384bc41" /></p>
 <p align="center"> <em>Figure 3: Delta and wye configuration in electrical circuits </em></p>